1969–70 LSU Tigers basketball team

-The 1969–70 LSU Tigers basketball team represented Louisiana State University as a member of the Southeastern Conference during the 1969–70 NCAA men's basketball season.
-The team’s head coach was Press Maravich, in his fourth season at LSU.
+The 1969–70 LSU Tigers basketball team represented Louisiana State University as a member of the Southeastern Conference during the 1969–70 NCAA University Division men's basketball season.
+The team's head coach was Press Maravich, in his fourth season at LSU.
 They played their home games at the John M. Parker Agricultural Coliseum in Baton Rouge, Louisiana.
 The Tigers finished the season 22–10, 13–5 in SEC play to finish in second place.
 LSU received an invitation to the National Invitation Tournament where they defeated Georgetown and Oklahoma before losing in to No. 8 Marquette in the semifinals.